Programming-SBCG853-Cohort2/learning-linux-PMuchina/README.md

 When counting characters, words and lines in a file, we use the word count command **wc**.
 By default it gives you all the characters, words and lines in a file but you can be more specific by give line command options for instance wc -1.
 ## wc

 Editors can be incoporated in the unix system.
 Nano is an example of a lightweigh editor that can be used to edit text.
-The command is placed before the opening lines.
+The command is placed before the file name. i.e. *nano file name.txt*

 To find lines that match a certain pattern in a file, we use the **grep** command.
 Grep comman can be used together with other command options to make it more useful.
 For instance use *-i* to ignore case when matching. *-w* to only match whole words and *-v* to show lines that do not match.
 ## grep

 To combine several unix commands, we can use the **pipe** which is often represented by the **|** character.
 However, it is essential to test each step as you build it.

+To download files of any URL, we use the **cur1** command followed by the URL